Santa Fe High School shooter studied previous mass shootings, acted alone: Sources

 "He studied previous mass shootings and used aspects of those [attacks] in his own shooting," a source told ABC News.

-Pagourtzis fatally shot 10 students and educators and injured 13 others early Friday in the classrooms and hallways of Sante Fe High School, according to authorities.
+Pagourtzis fatally shot 10 students and educators and injured 13 others early Friday in the classrooms and hallways of Santa Fe High School, according to authorities.

 Investigators have also determined that they don't expect to charge anyone else besides the alleged shooter, sources said.